satyasricse/Davisbase/README.md

 HELP;                                                      Show this help information.
 EXIT;                                                      Exit DavisBase.

 All the commands are case insensitive.
-For demonstration, load the folder DavisBase_Group_G in Eclipse project workspace and run the file "DavisBase.java" as a Java application.
+For demonstration, load the folder DavisBase_Group_P in Eclipse project workspace and run the file "DavisBase.java" as a Java application.